|Rex Cat Club||

 7 yr Old Brother & Sister Rosie & Hugo - March '16

-Sweet chatty pair found an indoor home together and Rosie is now on her diet management to reduce her weight.
+This sweet chatty pair found an indoor home together and Rosie is now on a diet to reduce her weight.

 Two Devoted Devon Sisters - NOW REHOMED

 Flo and Ruby, two Devon Rex girls, came from South Wales into foster care with me in April 2010.
 They were believed to be mother and daughter.
 Their owner had died and following this they were re homed to a young couple who split up after a year and the girl left them with her mother.
 The mother kept them in a shed for a while not wanting them, before handing Flo and Ruby into a rescue centre in a very thin and poor state.

 They were there for about six months before the Rex Cat Club Welfare was asked for help in re-homing them as the rescue centre was inundated with moggies.
 They kindly bought them to Surrey.
 Before Flo and Ruby arrived my friend Anne Delnevo, Welfare Officer warned me not to get “too attached” to them (I had adopted my previous foster cats).

 Both girls are torties – Flo being dark chocolate with silver and cream and Ruby red and black.
 I collected them from Anne, both cats were very friendly and when we arrived home walked around the room exploring not at all concerned.
 One had been vomiting and I quickly established this was Ruby.
 As this continued there followed a few trips to our vet before eventually she was diagnosed with inflammatory bowel disease.
 We suspected this had been going on for some time but had very little history and no dates of birth or ages for them.
 We had vaccination certificates which stated they were both nine years old in 2008 - unlikely if they were mother and daughter.
 My vet contacted the veterinary practice who issued the certificates but they were unable to provide dates of birth or much information.